 The Italian subspecies, Pelobates fuscus insubricus, is morphologically quite similar.
 The only apparent differences are in general a brighter colouration, sometimes with a considerable number of small red or reddish points (especially in females).
 The head appears slightly larger and prominent.

 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Austria, Belarus, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Italy, Kazakhstan, Latvia, Lithuania, Netherlands, Poland, Romania, Russian Federation, Serbia, Slovakia, Sweden, Switzerland, Turkey, Ukraine
+Country distribution from AmphibiaWeb's database: Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Moldova, Republic of, Netherlands, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Sweden, Turkey, Ukraine

 The species includes two subspecies: P. fuscus insubricus(living in northern Italy, apparently extinct in southern Switzerland) and P. fuscus fuscus (inhabiting the main part of the range).